regosen/Gapless-5/README.md

 });
 ```

+_NOTE 1: if you need audio to keep playing on iOS with Safari in the background, set `useWebAudio` to `false`._

-_NOTE: if you set `loadLimit` with `useWebAudio` set to false, Safari on iOS may fail to play subsequent tracks.
+_NOTE 2: if you use `loadLimit` with `useWebAudio` set to `false`, Safari on iOS may fail to play subsequent tracks.
 This is due to user interaction requirements, and JS console will show a warning if this happens._

 ###  4.2.
 Functions
 You can call these functions on `Gapless5` objects.